akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

   - *Allowed extensions*: allowed extensions files (gif, jpeg, jpg, pdf, png...)

 ### Edit a single/multiple options attribute
-  - A `Manage options` button to [manage the options of the list](/articles/manage-reference-entities.html#manage-the-options)
+  - The `Manage options` button enables to [manage the options of the list](/articles/manage-reference-entities.html#manage-the-options)

 ### Edit a reference entity simple/multiple link attribute
   - *Related reference entity*: the reference entity linked to this attribute, this information cannot be updated